hyacob-89/fake_news_detector/README.md

 ### Project Description:
 Our goal is to create a Fake News Detector to identify and analyze news articles' truthfulness.
-The articles were procured from [Politifact](https://www.politifact.com/), who primarily focus on categorizing news articles according to thier [Truth-O-Meter Ratings](https://www.politifact.com/article/2018/feb/12/principles-truth-o-meter-politifacts-methodology-i/#Truth-O-Meter%20ratings) "Truthfullness Definitions" listed below.
+The articles were procured from [Politifact](https://www.politifact.com/), who primarily focus on categorizing news articles according to thier [Truth-O-Meter Ratings](https://www.politifact.com/article/2018/feb/12/principles-truth-o-meter-politifacts-methodology-i/#Truth-O-Meter%20ratings) listed below.
+We'll leverage some machine leaning and NLP techniques to accomplish accomplish this.

 #### Truthfullness Definitions
 * TRUE – The statement is accurate and there’s nothing significant missing.